 Localsearch is a place for locals and businesses to connect.
 Part of this connection experience is our review platform.
-Reviews are essential for businesses, both to showcase their relationship with customers online and help improve their search engine ranking.
+Reviews are essential for businesses, not just to showcase their relationship with customers online, but also to help improve their search engine ranking.

 However, we know in the heat of the moment, things can be said, and reviews can be left that aren’t necessarily fair to the business.
 To maintain an even playing field (and in accordance with The Competition and Consumer Act 2010), there’s a few things to remember, both as the person leaving a review and a business receiving reviews.
-The following review guidelines and policies are upheld by our in-house review management team.
-This team assesses each review submitted on every profile page of localsearch.com.au.
+The following policies are upheld by our in-house review management team, who assess each submission prior to processing.

-- Swearing or offensive, threatening, derogatory, defamatory or racially or sexually explicit language.
+- Swearing, offensive, threatening, derogatory, defamatory or racially or sexually explicit language.

 - Vague submissions.
 Reviews must outline a personal experience with the business.

-- Personal disputes—any matters outside of a business interaction or transaction.
+- Personal disputes, outside of a business interaction or transaction.

 - Submission of private details (of the reviewer of the business), including personal phone numbers, full names, emails or addresses.

 - Reference to matters currently before the court, that may evoke legal action or proceedings, or ACCC complaints or submissions.